leoneperdigao/dicegame/README.md

 The same approach was used for tuning `theta`.

 This analysis was performed for both games, a standard and the non-standard dice game with 2 dice of 3 sides.
+A total of 1000 games were played using each configuration.

 #### Theta fine tune, standard game